Find Affordable College Courses

 Doctor’s Degrees in Air Transportation

 There are 7 colleges and univerities across the nation that offer a doctor's degree in air transport.
-In recent years, the majority of the students getting degrees in this area were male, and 10 were from an underrepresented racial-ethnic group.
-Also, 30.0% of air transport graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were men, and 19% were students from an underrepresented racial-ethnic group.
+Also, 9.7% of air transport graduates were international students.

 Education Levels of Air Transport Majors